 Sugar is an issue for the reproduction of collagen.
-It blocks collagen from repairing itself, which causes signs of aging to appear quicker than it should.
+It blocks collagen from repairing itself, which causes signs of aging to appear quicker than they should.
 Reduce sugar intake so that the collagen in your skin can improve itself quicker, which will lead to restored collagen.

 Less exposure to the sun

 Sun exposure is a crucial concern for aging skin.
-UV rays can slow down the production of collage, which causes aging of the skin.
+UV rays can slow down the production of collagen, which causes aging of the skin.
 Avoid the sun at much as possible, and use a high SPF when you are in the sun.

 Stop bad habits